Denji-Itoh/squadspawn-handbook/Handbook/05_Classes.md

 ## Hardliner

-As a guardian, you're a staple of protection for everyone around you.
-You're the glue that keeps a group stable and make sure your peers keep moving forward.
-You don't back down from a fight as long as you have your people beside you.
-Whether you've been a town guard, a bodyguard or recently lost your group and are in search of a new home; you're a teamplayer, you shine at bringing out the best in everyone.
+As a hardliner, you're hell-bent on kicking in the door before checking if it was locked in the first place, simply because it makes for a good entrance.
+Whether you've been the brute of a local gang, kept people safe from evildoer's influences with your might, or are a prisoner who overthrew the guards to see your family again; you're a force of destruction and people recognize that the moment they see you.

 You gain the following benefits per level: